Finding a home in the UK

 - If the rental payment is over your entitled OHA, that cost is covered by you.

 - Understand that landlords have the right to lower or raise the cost of rent at the end of each term (one year at a time).

 - Keep this in mind as you search for a home within your OHA cap.
 See OHA calculator: https://www.defensetravel.dod.mil/site/ohaCalc.cfm

 - Utility allowance will be provided for payments on electricity, heating and water.

 - You will be provided with an Energy Performance Certificate of a property before renting.
-The rating is from A to G with A being the most efficient and G being the least.
+The rating is from A to G, A being the most efficient and E being the least you can accept.